You-Hua Chu

-You-Hua Chu (朱有花, born in 1953) is a Taiwanese astronomer.
+You-Hua Chu (朱有花; born in 1953) is a Taiwanese astrophysicist.
 She has served as the director of the Institute of Astronomy and Astrophysics, Academia Sinica and the chair of the Department of Astronomy at the University of Illinois at Urbana-Champaign.
 Her main research areas are interactions between the interstellar medium and stars and observations of planetary systems in the post main sequence stages.

 Life

-You-Hua Chu graduated from Taipei First Girls' High School in 1971 and from the Physics Department of National Taiwan University in 1975.
-In 1981, she obtained a Ph.D. in astronomy from the University of California, Berkeley.
+After graduating from Taipei First Girls' High School in 1971, Chu earned her B.S. in physics from National Taiwan University in 1975 and her Ph.D. in astronomy from the University of California, Berkeley, in 1981.

 From 2005 to 2011, she served as chair of the Department of Astronomy at the University of Illinois at Urbana-Champaign, where she is currently a professor emeritus.

 In September 2014, You-Hua Chu became the director of the Institute of Astronomy and Astrophysics, Academia Sinica.
 She was the first female astronomer to fill this position.

 You-Hua Chu has two daughters and a son.